Movement for the Abolition of Prostitution

 Prostitution is inherently violent.
 Women should not be criminalised for the exploitation and abuse they endure.

-2. Buying sex becomes a criminal offence
+2. Buying sex acts becomes a criminal offence

 Buying human beings for sex is harmful, exploitative and can never be safe.
 We need to reduce the demand that drives sex trafficking.